-- Turn off the load center main 120-volt circuit breaker.
-1. - 2.
-Carefully extend the entire length of the power cord (approximately 25'-35') from the rating) are not designed for RV applications.

-- 3. Plug the power cord into the receptacle.
+- 1. Turn off the load center main 120-volt circuit breaker. - 2.
+Carefully extend the entire length of the power cord (approximately 25'-35') from the electric cable hatch to the external power source. - 3.
+Plug the power cord into the receptacle.
 Be sure all the power cord prongs are properly plugged into the receptacle. - 4.
 Return to your RV and turn on the load center main circuit breaker.